Category Archives: Russian Royals

 Peter I; Catherine I; Alexei, Tsarevich of Russia; Anna behind her sister Elizabeth and Peter Petrovich (1715 – 1719); Credit – Wikipedia

-• Although no official record exists, Anna’s parents, Peter the Great and Catherine, secretly married between October 23 and December 1, 1707, in St. Petersburg.
+Although no official record exists, Anna’s parents, Peter the Great and Catherine, secretly married between October 23 and December 1, 1707, in St. Petersburg, Russia.
 They married officially on February 19, 1712, at St. Isaac’s Cathedral in St. Petersburg.
 Their daughters Anna and Elizabeth were the bridal attendants and were legitimized on the same day as the wedding.
 Anna’s early years were spent at Kolomenskoye near Moscow.
 Her parents were mostly absent, so Anna and her younger sister Elizabeth were under the care of Russian and Finnish nannies.
 Later, Anna, Elizabeth, and their younger sister Natalia were placed in the household of Praskovia Feodorovna Saltykova, the widow of Ivan V, Tsar of All Russia (older half-brother of Peter I) and the mother of Anna I, Empress of All Russia.
-Peter the Great employed foreign tutors to teach his children but Anna and her two sisters remained highly uneducated, mainly learning foreign languages in order to be prepared for life at a foreign court.
+Peter the Great employed foreign tutors to teach his children but Anna and her two sisters remained highly uneducated, mainly learning foreign languages to prepare her for life at a foreign court.

 Anna Petrovna, around 1716; Credit – Wikipedia